NASA fueling moon rocket for launch after leaks, hurricanes

 “So far, everything is going very smoothly,” said assistant launch director Jeremy Graeber about an hour into fueling.

 The rocket was being gassed up with nearly 1 million gallons (3.7 million liters) of super-cold hydrogen and oxygen.
+After more than four hours, the core stage was fully loaded and fueling was underway on the upper stage.

 NASA expected 15,000 to jam Kennedy Space Center for the launch in the wee hours of Wednesday morning, with thousands more lining the beaches and roads outside the gates.
 The space agency had two hours to get the rocket off, before standing down until Saturday.